 He has also extensive experience in international project management, having served as counsel and as the former Dean of Assas International on Singapore campus.

-She has led numerous national and international academic and industrial projects and is currently a member of European and national networks of excellence and expertise.
+She has coordinated numerous national and international academic and industrial projects and is currently a member of European and national networks of excellence and experts.

 Prof. Alojzy Z. Nowak graduated from SGH Warsaw School of Economics in 1984.
 He has been affiliated with the University of Warsaw since 1984.
 He earned his doctoral degree in Economic Sciences at the University of Warsaw and received the title of professor in 2002.